Sauna Buying Guide

 • Soft, indirect lighting creates a calming environment

-• Chromotherapy lighting may support relaxation and mood enhancement
+• Chromotherapy lighting may enhance relaxation and mood

 Indoor vs. Outdoor Design